pl3onasm/CLRS/algorithms/graphs/dfs/README.md

 Unlike BFS, DFS explores a graph $G$ all the way down to the deepest node before backtracking and exploring the branches that were left unexplored while going down the tree.
 In order to avoid getting trapped in cycles, DFS keeps track of the nodes that have already been visited by means of a color attribute for each node, which can be either white, gray or black.
 White nodes are unvisited, gray ones are being explored in the current DFS tree and black ones have already been explored.

 A DFS traversal sets out to explore all white nodes in the graph, and for each one it can find, it calls the DFS-Visit procedure, which will explore all nodes that are reachable from the current node, and will mark them as gray and black as it explores them.
-It will also set the parent attribute of each node to the node that discovered it, generating a predecessor subgraph, which can be used to reconstruct the path from any node to the root of the tree it belongs to.
+It will also set the parent attribute of each node to the node that discovered it, generating a predecessor subgraph, which can be used to reconstruct the path from the source node to any other node that is reachable from it.

 If the call to DFS visit doesn't explore all nodes in the graph, it will be called again on a different white node until V is exhausted.
 This is why a DFS generates multiple depth-first trees, a depth-first forest, if the graph is disconnected.
-In other words, if there are multiple DFS trees, then they are disjoint, meaning that they don't share any nodes or edges, and they represent the different components of the graph.
+In other words, if there are multiple DFS trees, then they are disjoint, meaning that they don't share any nodes or edges.
+These trees represent the different components of the graph.

 During the execution of DFS-Visit, nodes also get a discovery and a finish time, which are the times at which they are first discovered and the time at which they are finished being explored, respectively.
-These times along with the color state of the nodes can be used to classify edges $(u, v)$ in the graph as they are explored:
+These times along with the color state of the nodes can be used to classify edges $(u, v)$ in the graph $G$ as they are explored:

 - If $v$ is white, then $v$ is discovered by $u$ and $(u, v)$ is a tree edge.
   A tree edge is an edge that is part of the DFS tree.